 Sterling loses steam as traders turn to safe-haven currencies

-Aug 2 (Reuters) - The British pound weakened against the dollar and euro on Tuesday as traders turned to safe-haven currencies amid rising U.S.-China tensions over Taiwan, with traders looking ahead to a Bank of England policy meeting this week.
+Aug 2 (Reuters) - The British pound weakened against the dollar on Tuesday as traders turned to safe-haven currencies amid rising U.S.-China tensions over Taiwan, with the market also looking ahead to a Bank of England (BoE) policy meeting this week.

+Against the euro, the pound reversed course from earlier trading and was up 0.16% at 83.580 pence EURGBP=D3.

-The BoE will announce its decision on Thursday, with investors now pricing in an 95% chance of a 50 basis point hike, a bigger increase than the previous four hikes as the central bank rushes to contain soaring inflation without exacerbating an economic slowdown.
+The BoE will announce its decision on Thursday, with investors now pricing in an 95% chance of a 50 basis point (bp) hike, a bigger increase than the previous four hikes as the central bank strives to contain soaring inflation without exacerbating an economic slowdown.

 "Short term, if the BoE opts for a 25bps hike on Thursday I think sterling will lose ground.
 The market is expecting at least a 50bps hike and Bailey has kind of suggested this will indeed be delivered," said Stuart Cole, head macro economist at Equiti Capital.

-Any boost from a 50 bps increase is expected to be short-lived, he added.

-Mortgage lender Nationwide on Tuesday said British house prices rose in July at the slowest monthly pace in a year and the market is likely to slow further as the cost-of-living squeeze tightens and the Bank of England keeps on raising interest rates .
+Mortgage lender Nationwide on Tuesday said British house prices rose in July at the slowest monthly pace in a year and the market is likely to slow further as the cost-of-living squeeze tightens and the BoE keeps on raising interest rates .

-"The UK is probably facing the toughest battle against inflation among the G10; the economy is already showing signs of slowing; relations with the EU, still the UK's most important trading partner, are showing no signs of improving," said Stuart Cole, head macro economist at Equiti Capital.
+"Given the heightened downside risks to UK growth, notably rising inflation and the energy crisis in Europe, we expect a downward revision to the 2022 GDP forecast from May," said Matthew Ryan, head of market strategy at global financial services firm Ebury, in a note.

+"Depending on the size of this likely downgrade, this could trigger a bit of weakness in the pound."

-As with most currencies, sterling has lately struggled against a strong U.S dollar, with market risk aversion naturally favouring U.S assets.
+As with most currencies, sterling has lately struggled against a strong U.S dollar, with risk averse investors favouring U.S assets.

 The pound is down about 10% verus the dollar so far in 2022.